daftmath/Scripts/README.md

 ###directory_xml_rip

-Python script to walk through all xml files in a directory and extract the content from a user selected xml element and write it into a text file.
+Python script to walk through all xml files in a directory and extract the content from a user selected xml element and writes it into a text file.

 Input: A python raw string which is the full path to the directory of xml